 Kira has an undergraduate degree in theater and her M.F.A. in ceramics from the University of Michigan, where she studied under Georgette Zirbes and Sadashi Inuzuka.
 She has been working in clay for over twenty years, and has experience ranging from production pottery to university instruction to large-scale installation art.
 Kira has participated in residencies in Denmark, Hungary and Ireland and has work in several international museums.
 While her exhibited work is all sculptural, she enjoys exploring the vessel in all its forms whenever possible.

 Ever since Susan took her first pottery class her freshman year of high school she found a way to have clay in her life.
 This is why she was very happy to find Clayworks in 2008 after moving to Charlotte, NC.
 Starting as a student, Susan has had many roles at Clayworks over the years.
-She is currently a studio assistant as well as an instructor.
-Graduating with a BA in Psychology and a minor in art, she currently teaches preschool part time and fills the rest of her time with teaching clay to others and making her own work.
+She is currently the Community Impact Coordinator at Clayworks as well as an instructor.
+Graduating with a BA in Psychology and a minor in art.
 She is inspired by the colors and textures found in nature.

 Desiree received her BFA from University of North Carolina Charlotte with a concentration in ceramics.
 She has been an artist in residence at the Worcester Center for Crafts, Worcester, MA.
 Her work has been accepted in several national exhibitions.
 Désirée is continually reexamining the line between functional and sculptural artworks through the medium of clay.
 Her work is propelled forward by exploring new relationships between the two and creating opportunities in the work where they intersect.